Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Introduction

-While there has been significant progress in the algorithmic development for TSC almost no attention has been paid to Time Series Ordinal Classification (TSOC).
-We aim to address this ansence.
-Some problems in the UCR archive are ordinal in nature, i. e. labels associated with samples follow an ordinal relationship among them.
-Up to now, these problems have been tackled by nominal TSC methods, which hinder the learning process: nominal methods generally require more data or iterations to achieve the same performance than an ordinal classifier \cite{Harrington2003}.
+While there has been significant progress in the algorithmic development for TSC, almost no attention has been paid to Time Series Ordinal Classification (TSOC).
+We aim to address this absence.
+Some problems in the UCR archive are ordinal in nature, i.e. labels associated with samples follow an ordinal relationship.
+Up to now, these problems have been tackled by nominal TSC methods, which can limit the learning process: nominal methods generally require more data or iterations to achieve the same performance as an ordinal classifier \cite{Harrington2003}.

 We can define ordinal classification (also known as ordinal regression) as a classification problem where the output labels exhibit a natural ordering.
-This characteristic can be found in many and varied domains: finances \cite{ordinal_for_eu_sovereign_ratings}, human age prediction \cite{cybernetics_ordinal_human_age_prediction}, climatological applications \cite{ordinal_for_army} or medical research \cite{ordinal_for_covid_china}.
-All these previous works take advantage of information related to the ordering of the categorical labels to increase the performance of the models being applied.
+This characteristic can be found in many and varied domains such as human age prediction \cite{cybernetics_ordinal_human_age_prediction}, climatological applications \cite{ordinal_for_army} and medical research \cite{ordinal_for_covid_china}.
+This research takes advantage of information related to the ordering of the categorical labels to increase the performance of the models being applied.
 The most prominent type of models in the literature on ordinal classification are the so-called threshold-based models.
 In these methodologies the existence of a real-valued variable underlying the ordinal response is assumed.
 Hence, the training process focuses on modelling the real variable and learning the optimal thresholds determining which intervals corresponds to each ordinal label.
-The Cumulative Link Model (CLM) approach belongs to this family of threshold-based models, and works with cumulative probabilities of the input belonging to a certain class or inferior classes in the ordinal scale.
+The Cumulative Link Model (CLM) approach belongs to this family of threshold-based models, and works with cumulative probabilities of the input belonging to a certain class or classes lower in the ordinal scale.